 Another study discovered the fact that cherries contain anthocyanins, antioxidants, and bioflavonoids, which together provide the same anti-inflammatory affects as Advil, but without the side effects.

 It can stop the production of COX-1 and COX-2 enzymes, both of which trigger the inflammation response.

 Inflammation is a natural response that the body puts together in response to perceived threats.
 This natural response can become problematic when it is chronic and unnecessary.

 Food provides us with an excellent way to fight chronic inflammation.
 Add powerful, anti-inflammatory foods to your diet to lower your inflammation levels.

 Our team at The Fitness Tribe often collaborates together to produce content.
-When you see “TFT Team” this is because the content was not written by a single author, but rather a team effort.
+Many times the content is not written by a single author, instead it is usually a team effort.